 - That the defendant owed the plaintiff a duty of care, such as to obey traffic laws and share the road safely

 - That the negligent action caused injuries to the plaintiff

 - That the injuries resulted in damages such as financial loss, medical bills, lost income, and even mental or emotional pain and suffering

 It may be necessary to produce evidence that proves each of these conditions in order to receive compensation in your personal injury case.
 We handle this on your behalf.

 Little Rock Personal Injury Lawyer Near Me (501) 588-3304

-Personal injury lawyers take on many duties to protect their clients’ legal rights and help them to recover compensation.
+Little Rock personal injury lawyers take on many duties to protect their clients’ legal rights and help them to recover compensation.
 These duties may include:

 - Assessing a client’s case, determining if there is a legal ground to move forward, answering their questions, and discussing possible outcomes